migration

 The legacy A/R closeout and the forward-only Medi cutover run side by side for two weeks at minimum.
 The shape that protects revenue:

-- New billing on Medi starts the day after cutover for any encounter with a date of service after the cutover date
+- New billing on Medi starts the day after cutover for any encounter dated after the cutover date.

-- Tebra continues to receive and post ERAs for claims with dates of service before cutover for sixty to ninety days
+- Tebra keeps receiving and posting ERAs for pre-cutover dates of service for sixty to ninety days.

-- Both systems post ERAs for at least the first two weeks so totals can be reconciled, payer by payer, day by day
+- Both systems post ERAs for the first two weeks so totals reconcile payer by payer, day by day.

-- The outgoing Tebra arrangement reports A/R aging weekly until the legacy claims are either paid or written off
+- The outgoing Tebra arrangement reports A/R aging weekly until legacy claims are paid or written off.

-- Daily reconciliation meetings between the two teams for the first two weeks, weekly thereafter
+- The two teams reconcile daily for the first two weeks, then weekly.

-The reconciliation is what catches the ERAs that landed in Tebra after cutover that should have been routed to Medi, and the payer responses that came back to Medi for dates of service that belong in Tebra's legacy A/R.
+Reconciliation is what catches the ERAs that landed in Tebra but belong to Medi, and the payer responses that came back to Medi for dates of service that belong in Tebra's legacy A/R.

 A practice-by-practice rollout protects everyone

 Migrating eight client practices at once compresses every gotcha into a single weekend.
-The migration shape that recovers from problems is a staggered rollout:
+A staggered rollout is what lets you recover from problems:

-- Choose the smallest client with the simplest payer mix for cutover one
+- Pick the smallest client with the simplest payer mix for cutover one.

-- Apply what was learned to the next cutover (specific payer enrollment delays, posting rule adjustments, user training gaps)
+- Carry the lessons forward to the next cutover: specific payer enrollment delays, posting-rule adjustments, user training gaps.

-- Move the largest and most complex clients last, after the operational pattern is stable
+- Move the largest and most complex clients last, once the operational pattern is stable.

 What does not migrate, and what to do about it

-- Author information on historical chart entries does not migrate from Tebra's export; keep read-only Tebra access for compliance audits rather than relying on the imported copy
+- Author attribution on historical chart entries.
+Keep read-only Tebra access for compliance audits rather than trusting the imported copy.

-- Open-claim follow-up notes do not survive the export cleanly; for any claim still open at cutover, screenshot the Tebra working notes or copy them into a structured handoff document
+- Open-claim follow-up notes.
+For any claim still open at cutover, screenshot the Tebra working notes or copy them into a structured handoff document.

-- In-flight appeals do not migrate; document each open appeal with payer reference number, submission date, appeal level, supporting documentation, and next-action date
+- In-flight appeals.
+Document each one with payer reference number, submission date, appeal level, supporting documentation, and next-action date.

-- Unposted ERAs sitting in the Tebra queue at cutover should be posted in Tebra, not migrated to Medi
+- Unposted ERAs in the Tebra queue at cutover.
+Post them in Tebra; do not migrate them to Medi.

 What absolutely must move